 Closing is over.
 You have signed all the documents required by your lender and the title company.
 You, of course, want the keys to your new home!
 Well, there is one more additional hurdle before you get the keys to your new property.
 It is called "funding."

 Important to know about funding - funding is done by a wire transfer from the lender to the title company.
-Here in Texas we are on Central time.
-Wire funds work on Eastern time so the funding on our end does not take place after 4pm Central time (5pm Eastern time).
-If a home does not fund prior to 4pm Central time, this means the home will not fund until the next day.
+Here in Texas, we are on Central time.
+Wire funds work on Eastern time, so the funding on our end does not take place after 4 pm Central time (5 pm Eastern time).
+If a home does not fund before 4 pm Central time, this means the house will not fund until the next day.
 99% of real estate deals and title companies will not release the keys to the new homeowner until the deal has officially funded.
-Once the funds reach the title company, the keys will be released to the new owner.
+Once the funds reach the title company, the keys will be issued to the new owner.

 Additional articles to see about "Your home needs to fund" - VA Home Loan funding fee by Luke Skar | The Funding process for a mortgage by Tricia Chaves | Loan Funding/Close of Escrow by PDX Home Loan

 Congrats are in order.
 You have made it through the home buying process.
-Hopefully you met some great and outstanding professionals along the way who made your home buying process easier and helped make your dream a reality.
-Involving experts in the field of real estate is a very good way to ensure a smooth and calm purchase of your new home.
+Hopefully, you met some great and outstanding professionals along the way who made your home buying process easier and helped make your dream a reality.
+Involving experts in the field of real estate is an excellent way to ensure a smooth and calm purchase of your new home.

 I'd like to thank all the professionals who allowed me to link their articles and contributions to this post which, hopefully, gave you, the reader, a bit more insight on the entire process of buying a home from start to finish.
 The goal of this article was to give you a quick but detailed overview of buying a home and the process as a whole.